antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/create_metrics_stream_to_splunk_cloud_enterprise.md

-# Create Metrics Stream on ThousandEyes for Splunk Cloud Platform or Splunk Enterprise
+# Create a Metrics Stream on ThousandEyes for Splunk Cloud Platform or Splunk Enterprise

 Choose one of the following methods to create your stream to Splunk Cloud Platform or Splunk Enterprise: